Skip to main content

 Voluntary Participation as a Core Principle

-The concept of “voluntary” participation is a cornerstone of both and the (ADA).
+The concept of “voluntary” participation is a cornerstone of both GINA and the Americans with Disabilities Act (ADA).
 For a wellness program to be considered voluntary, an employer cannot require an employee or their spouse to participate, nor can they deny them health coverage or take any adverse action for choosing not to participate.

 While employers can offer limited financial incentives to encourage participation, these incentives are capped by law to prevent a situation where the reward is so large that it becomes coercive.
 The structure is designed to make participation a genuine choice, preserving the autonomy of both the employee and their spouse.